chuckremes/ffi-rzmq/README.txt

 == REQUIREMENTS:

-The Zeromq library must be installed on your system in a well-known location like /usr/local/lib.
-This is the default for new zeromq installs.
+The ZeroMQ library must be installed on your system in a well-known location like /usr/local/lib.
+This is the default for new ZeroMQ installs.

 == INSTALL:

-Make sure the zeromq library is already installed on your system.
+Make sure the ZeroMQ library is already installed on your system.

  % gem build ffi-rzmq.gemspec
  % gem install ffi-rzmq-0.1.0.gem